Seven Most Common AC Problems and How to Fix Them

 • Make sure your thermostat has power (smart models)

-• Check that it’s switched to cooling mode
+• Confirm that it’s in cooling mode

 • Ensure your set temperature is below the current room temperature